custom ad

 Southeast Missouri State women's basketball team suffers an 11th straight loss against Southern Indiana despite Lexi McCully's 30-point effort.
 The Redhawks struggle to secure a spot in the OVC Tournament.

-Southeast Missouri State's Lexi McCully handles the ball against UT-Martin on Thursday, Jan.
-30, at the Show Me Center in Cape Girardeau, Mo.
+Southeast Missouri State’s Lexi McCully handles the ball against UT Martin on Jan.
+30 at the Show Me Center in Cape Girardeau.

-Southeast Missouri State's Lexi McCully handles the ball against UT-Martin on Thursday, Jan.
-30, at the Show Me Center in Cape Girardeau, Mo.Tony Capobianco ~ tcapobianco@semoball.com
+Southeast Missouri State’s Lexi McCully handles the ball against UT Martin on Jan.
+30 at the Show Me Center in Cape Girardeau.Tony Capobianco ~ tcapobianco@semoball.com, file

-Separated by a double-digit lead, or nearly that, for most of the matchup, the hosting Screaming Eagles built up their first 10-point lead early in the second quarter and continued to hold the Redhawks off the rest of the way.
+Separated by a double-digit lead for most of the matchup, the hosting Screaming Eagles built up their first 10-point lead early in the second quarter and held the Redhawks off the rest of the way.

-Even with a competitive third from Southeast, cutting the lead down to 7 on numerous occasions, a big rally from USI late helped it mount a 14-point edge going into the fourth, never relinquishing that sound edge in the final 10 minutes.
+A competitive third quarter from SEMO cut the lead down to seven points on numerous occasions, but a late rally from USI helped it mount a 14-point edge going into the fourth.
+The Screaming Eagles never relinquished that lead in the final 10 minutes.

-Lexi McMully led the way for Southeast, scoring 30 points on 5-for-10 3-point shooting in the loss while no other Redhawk reached double figures.
+Lexi McCully led the way for SEMO, scoring 30 points, knocking down five 3-pointers in the process.
+No other Redhawk reached double figures.

 Receive Daily Headlines FREESign up today!

-The win improves the Screaming Eagles to 9-5 in conference play, 17-8 overall, while Southeast Missouri’s streak continues, dropping it to 2-12 in the OVC and 4-19 for the season.
+The win improves USI to 9-5 in conference play, 17-8 overall, while Southeast Missouri’s losing streak continues.
+The Redhawks are 4-19 for the season and tied with SIU Edwardsville for last place in the OVC at 2-12.
+The

 In dire straits of missing a second consecutive OVC Tournament after another flat year in 2024, the Redhawks’ clinching hopes continue to get worse by the day.